Bengali Kayastha: Colonial era

 Bengali Kayasthas initially collaborated with the British, and their role as scribes allowed the British East India Company to consolidate its power in India.
 However, by the early 20th century, they had amassed great wealth, pursued English education, and emerged as rivals to the British government.
-The British reacted by defining them as a uniform caste and demoting them to Shudra category in ethnographic surveys.
+The British reacted by defining them as a uniform caste and demoting them to the Shudra category in ethnographic surveys.
 A report by Herbert Hope Risley and Edward Albert Gait cited their failure to observe scriptural dogma and rejection of the sacred thread as the reason for the loss of their upper-caste status.
 Following the report, Bengali Kayastha activists such as Nagendranath Basu reacted by forming caste organisations such as the Kayastha Sabha, consisting of educated professionals like lawyers, teachers, and intellectuals belonging to the caste.
 Kayastha Patrika, a mouthpiece of the organisation, published articles elaborating why Kayasthas were not Shudras.

 Colonial-era verdicts also declared Bengali Kayasthas as Shudras, relying on observations of their ritual practices.
-One of the earliest such verdicts in Rajcoomar Lal v.
+One of the earliest such verdicts, Rajcoomar Lal v.
 Bissessur Dayal (1884), adjudged the Shudra designation but was influenced by a 'semantic-historicist' argument that Bengali Kayasthas had been degraded from an earlier Kshatriya status.
-Nabaparna Ghosh states that these verdicts relied on the premise that Bengali Kayasthas were different from those of the United Provinces and Bihar, as they did not initiate themselves to sacred threads nor performed rituals at the time of adoption.
+Nabaparna Ghosh states that these verdicts relied on the premise that Bengali Kayasthas were different from those of the United Provinces and Bihar, as they did not initiate themselves to sacred threads nor perform rituals at the time of adoption.
 Judges in these verdicts cited the lack of these rituals in Bengal as an example of its distinctiveness from other provinces, territorializing the Bengali Kayastha caste identity.